Dear Tutor Candidate,

 - Additionally, there is preparation time of approximately one hour for each lesson, as well as time devoted to book reports and exams.

-Upon successful completion of the 70 hours of classroom instruction, 5 hours of observation, and the 100 hour practicum, you will receive a Teacher certification.
+Upon successful completion of the 90 hours of instruction, 5 hours of observation, and the 100 hour practicum, you will receive a Dyslexia Practitioner 1 Certification.

 The following attributes and skills are needed to be a proficient teacher:

 - Analytical thinking

 Our program and tutors make a difference in children’s lives and we see the benefits of this program in our students’ progress.